canadianakin/terraform-ansible/README.md

 ```
 ansible-galaxy collection install azure.azcollection
 ```
-This collection has dependancies of its own.
-Navigate into the collection (default: ~/.ansible/collections/ansible_collections/azure/azcollection/) and then use pip to install those dependancies
+This collection has dependencies of its own.
+Navigate into the collection (default: ~/.ansible/collections/ansible_collections/azure/azcollection/) and then use pip to install those dependencies
 ```
 pip install -r requirements-azure.txt
 ```